miyako/wak-ftp/README.md

 The module includes [lftp](http://lftp.yar.ru) 4.6.0 executable for Mac and Windows x64, 4.5.6 for Linux x64.

-The executables for Mac are built with @loader_path and for Linux with $ORIGIN, so no need to install lftp.
+The executables for Mac are built with @loader_path and for Linux with $ORIGIN, so no need to install lftp, iconv, intl, idn, readline, zlib, gmp, nettle, hogweed or gnutls.

 Install
 -------